 The client list contains a list of the clients on which your scripts are run during an automatic backup or the clients that can send backup requests to the application schedule.
-A NetBackup client must be in at least one policy but can be in more than one.
+A NetBackup client must be in at least one policy but can be in more than on the automatic schedule.

-For a NetBackup for SAP policy, clients you want to add must have the following software installed:
+For a NetBackup for SAP policy, clients you want to add must have the following items installed or available:

-- SAP

-- NetBackup client or server
+- SAP - NetBackup client or server

-- The backup or restore script(s)
+■ The backup or restore scripts